prakadeesh26/latest/README.md

 3. What would you do differently if you were allocated more time?

-The Cypress Dashboard service is an optional web-based companion to the test runner, which provides timely, simple, and powerful insights on all your tests run briefly.
-I haven't enabled this feature, but it can be easily done.
-The CI integration can be easily achieved using Cypress Docker Image with any Integration tools like Jenkins, Circle CI etc.

 4. What did you think of this challenge?